backpackcod3r/IttyChat/README.md

 IttyChat
 ========

-This is a proof-of-concept simple chat server that accepts Telnet connections and drops all connected users into a single "chat room".
+This is a very simple proof-of-concept chat server that accepts Telnet connections and drops all connected users into a single "chat room".
 Think IRC, but much, much less useful.

 Running the Server
 ------------------